 Copied, stolen, or plagiarized web content can lead to penalties from Google, which will severely harm the traffic and performance of your site.

 Proofread.
 Spell-checking programs have been around since the 1970s.
 You have no excuses.
 Google’s search algorithm checks for spelling errors and grammatical errors to help determine the quality of the writing.

 Your ability to craft a metaphor or effectively use an allegory doesn’t get you points on search, but it does matter for your human audience.
-Varying sentence length, using synonyms to avoid repetition, and your ability to communicate information to, or entertain, the reader are also important for your audience.
+Varying sentence length, using synonyms to avoid repetition, and your ability to communicate information to the reader are also important for your audience.